 Portable Power Station (EcoFlow River 2 Pro Review)

-Two years ago, I didn’t know I’d soon purchase the beautiful EcoFlow River Pro 2 portable power station or that I’d be grateful for it every day since.
+Two years ago, I didn’t know I’d soon purchase the beautiful EcoFlow River 2 Pro portable power station or that I’d be grateful for it every day since.
 But it happened.
-And I am.
+And I’m truly grateful.

-At that time, we decided we’d travel regionally for a while—slowly and full-time—on the West Coast of North America.
-We started in my partner’s “Tiny Camper,” later aboard his sailboat.
+At that time, we’d decided to travel regionally—slowly and full-time—on the West Coast of North America.
+We started traveling in my partner’s tiny camper and later his sailboat.

 Just as we headed down the winding West Coast roads of North America, my partner mentioned that it might be wise to shop for a portable power station.